Death of Mahsa Amini: Victim

 Mahsa Amini was born on 21 September 1999 to a Kurdish family in Saqqez, Kurdistan Province, in northwestern Iran.
-While Mahsa was her official Persian given name, her Kurdish name was Jina, and this was the name her family used.
-Her father is an employee in a government organization and her mother is a housewife.
-She attended Taleghani Girls' High School in Saqqez, graduating in 2018.
-At the time of her death, Amini had just been admitted to university, aiming to become a lawyer.
+While Mahsa was her Persian given name, her Kurdish name was Jina (also spelled Zhina), and this was the name her family used.
+In Persian Mahsa means "similar to the moon" and in Kurdish, Jina means "life" or "a life-giving person".